highbyte/dotnet-6502/docs/systems/oric/overview.md

 - AY-3-8912 register access through the VIA control pins and mono PCM audio for its three tone, noise and envelope channels.
 - The Atmos eight-by-eight keyboard matrix.
 Host arrow, modifier, editing, alphanumeric and punctuation keys map to their physical Oric keys.
+US and Swedish host layouts are supported, with automatic operating-system detection or an explicit selection in the Avalonia config.
+  Swedish Å/Ä/Ö provide convenient access to the Atmos `[`, `]` and `\` keys, while common Swedish Alt/Option/AltGr symbol chords are translated to the corresponding Atmos keys.
-PC Alt and Mac Option map to the Atmos **FUNCT** key; PC Backspace and Mac Delete map to **DEL**. **F12** remains the emulator machine-code monitor shortcut.
+  PC Alt and Mac Option map to the Atmos
+  **FUNCT** key; PC Backspace and Mac Delete map to **DEL**. **F12** remains the emulator machine-code monitor shortcut.
 Atmos BASIC control combinations such as **Ctrl+T** for CAPS/lowercase and **Ctrl+C** to interrupt a program use the host Control key.